SootWhisper/Hiya-/README.md

 I rarely talk in game, but I am willing to!

-Main Fandoms: Minecraft ARGS, MLP, and Warrior Cats.
+Main Fandoms: Minecraft ARGS, MLP, Warrior Cats, FNaF, and The Crane Wives

 Outside of these fandoms, I enjoy writing, drawing/animating, reading, and live theatre!